Skip to main content

 La Truchère

 Biking was the highlight of this village.
 The sun shone as we lazily pedaled through fields and the surrounding forest with perfectly straight trees.
-From where the boat was tied at the marine you can reach the Restaurant l’Embarcadere right on the water.
-They also will deliver fresh baked (and hot!) pan au chocolat right to your Pénichette door.
+From where our French river boat was tied at the marine, you could reach the Restaurant l’Embarcadere right on the water.
+The restaurant will deliver fresh baked (and hot!) pan au chocolat right to your Pénichette door.
 Perfection.

 bike path in La Truchère france eileen cotter wright